agilogy/agilogy-blog/_drafts/writing-a-pbt-ibrary-2.md

 > For any pair of ints a, b: a + b = b + a

 In this example I need arbitrary values of type `Pair<Int, Int>`.
-Again, instead of thinking about concrete solutions every time we need one, let's generalize that to arbitrary values that are tuples of other types:
+Again, instead of thinking about a specific solution every time we need one, let's generalize that to arbitrary values that are tuples of other types:

 ```kotlin
 fun <A, B> Arb.Companion.pair(a: Arb<A>, b: Arb<B>): Arb<Pair<A, B>> =